 They may have just opened in the fall of 2017, but they are already one of the best places to get cider and food in the city.
 I can’t wait to go back and try their mead sometime.

 This is just a small selection of the many great craft breweries in Pittsburgh and its suburbs.
-To read about even more great breweries, check out this fantastic post from my friends at Discover the Burgh, which features over 40 great places to get beer.
+I’ll update this list as I have a chance to visit more.
 You can also check out our review of the great breweries in downtown Butler, PA.

 While you’re in the city, enjoy these beautiful Pittsburgh churches or capture the beauty at these epic photo spots in Pittsburgh.
 Want to check out other great breweries in Pennsylvania?
 Check out my favorite breweries in Harrisburg and the best breweries in Philly.